kungtalon/ADGC/README.md

 We are trying to learn BLAS and use it for as many as we can.
 Any advice would be very appreciated! :)

 ## Graph Module
 This part contains all elements with regard to building an automatic differential graph.
-There are different types of nodes in the graph:
+There are different types of nodes on the graph:
 - Node: base class for all nodes; it is abstract and no backward or forward is defined
 - Variable: leaf nodes controlling the user's input
 - Ops: operations between different nodes